 BIO

-Norman Sadeh is a Professor in the School of Computer Science at Carnegie Mellon University (CMU).
-Dr. Sadeh has (co-)founded and (co-)directed several graduate programs at CMU.
-This includes the Privacy Engineering Program (co--founder and co-director, 2012-present), the PhD Program in Societal Computing (co-founder and co-director, 2003-2013), and the MBA track in Technology Strategy and Product Management launched jointly by the Tepper School of Business and the School of Computer Science (co-founder and director, 2005-2017).
-Norman’s current research interests include cybersecurity, online privacy, Human-AI Interaction, AI governance, mobile computing, the Internet of Things, user-oriented machine learning, language technologies, and semantic web technologies.
+Norman Sadeh is a Professor inthe School of Computer Science at Carnegie Mellon University (CMU).
+Dr. Sadeh has (co-)founded and (co-)directed several ground-breaking graduate programs at CMU.
+This includes the Privacy Engineering Program (co-founder and co-director,2012-present), the PhD Program in Societal Computing (co-founder and co-director, 2003-2013), and the MBA track in Technology Strategy and Product Management launched jointly by the Tepper School of Business and the School ofComputer Science (co-founder and director, 2005-2017).
+Norman’s current research interests include cybersecurity, online privacy, Human-AI Interaction,AI governance, mobile computing, the Internet of Things, user-oriented machine learning, language technologies, and semantic web technologies.

-Norman is also a successful entrepreneur, having served as founding CEO and, until its acquisition, as chairman and chief scientist of Wombat Security Technologies, a company he co-founded to commercialize anti-phishing technologies he developed as part of research with several of his colleagues at CMU.
-Together with his collaborators, Norman grew Wombat Security Technologies into a leading provider of anti-phishing and cybersecurity awareness training technologies.
-The company was acquired for $225M by Proofpoint in February 2018.
-By that time Wombat had well over 2,000 corporate customers, and had been named a clear leader in the Gartner Group’s Magic Quadrant in Security Awareness Computer-Based Training for 4 years in a row (since the inception of Gartner’s Quadrant in this sector).
+Norman is also a successful entrepreneur.
+He was the founding CEO and, until its acquisition, the chairman and chief scientist of Wombat Security Technologies, a company that defined the multi-billion dollar user-oriented cybersecurity market.
+Wombat was acquired by Proofpoint in February 2018.
+By that time Wombat had well over 2,000 corporate customers, and had been named a clear leader in the Gartner Group’s Magic Quadrant in SecurityAwareness Computer-Based Training for 4 years in a row (since the inception of Gartner’s Quadrant in this sector).
 It had also been identified as one of the 500 fastest growing technology companies in North America for three consecutive years in Deloitte’s Technology Fast 500.
 In May 2018, Norman was honored with the 2018 Outstanding Entrepreneur of the Year award from the Pittsburgh Venture Capital Association.
-In August 2021, Proofpoint was acquired by private equity firm Thoma Bravo for $12.3B.
-Solutions developed by Norman and his collaborators are used to protect tens of millions of employees around the world.
+As of 2024, technologies Norman developed with colleagues at CMU and Wombat are used to protect tens of millions of users around the world against cybersecurity attacks such as phishing, including employees at over 75% of the Fortune 100 companies.

 Norman received his Ph.D. in Computer Science at CMU with a major in Artificial Intelligence and a minor in Operations Research.
 He holds a MS degree in computer science from the University of Southern California and a BS/MS degree in electrical engineering and applied physics from the Free University of Brussels (Belgium) as “Ingénieur Civil Physicien”.

-Norman’s research as well as his views on cybersecurity, privacy, mobile and IoT technologies are often covered in the press (e.g. Wall Street Journal, Wired, New York Times, Chronicle of Higher Education, Pittsburgh Post Gazette, Kiplinger, Huffington Post, Fast Company, Tech Crunch).
+Dr. Sadeh's research as well as his views on cybersecurity, privacy, mobile and IoT technologies are often covered in the press (e.g. Wall Street Journal,Wired, New York Times, Chronicle of Higher Education, Pittsburgh Post Gazette, Kiplinger, Huffington Post, Fast Company, Tech Crunch).

-Between 2008 and 2019, he was also a visiting professor at Hong Kong University, where he would spend 2 weeks each year.
+Between 2008 and 2019, he was also a visiting professor at Hong KongUniversity, where he would spend 2 weeks each year.

-For a long academic-style resume, click here.
+For a long academic-style resume, click here

 ```html ```